bigdatavik/healthcare-payor-ai-mcp/README.md

 - **"UDFs not accessible"**: Execute the `02_define_uc_tools_payor.ipynb` notebook
 - **"Empty results"**: Verify data is loaded in the Silver/Gold layers

+#### **Knowledge Assistant Issues**
+- **"Agent Bricks not available"**: Ensure Mosaic AI Agent Bricks Preview (Beta) is enabled
+- **"Files not found"**: Verify .txt files are uploaded to Unity Catalog volume in payer_bronze schema
+- **"Files too large"**: Files larger than 50 MB are automatically skipped; split large files
+- **"Agent creation failed"**: Check serverless compute is enabled and budget policy has nonzero budget
+- **"Endpoint not accessible"**: Verify workspace is in supported region and has required permissions
+- **"Poor response quality"**: Use "Improve quality" tab to add questions and gather expert feedback
+- **"No citations"**: Ensure files are properly uploaded and agent has finished syncing (can take hours)

 ### Debug Mode
 ```python
 # Enable debug logging